rohan2810/object-detection/README.md

 #### Object Detection
 - Copy the runs folder into the yolov5 folder
 - Please install pytorch using the first line given in yolo_detections.ipynb
-- Please do not run lines
+- Please ignore and do not run the following two lines
 -     !git clone https://github.com/ultralytics/yolov5) as yolov5 is already set up
 -     !python train.py --img 320 --batch 16 --epochs 200 --data dataset.yml --weights yolov5s.pt --workers 2
-- Please run all the other given lines to see the object detection model identifying the sphero
+- Please run all the other given lines besides the above two to see the object detection model identifying the sphero

 #### Velocity Detection
-- For testing purposes, we have provided an excel sheet for you to run which has all of our data collected - irobot/excel/combined.xlsx
+- For testing purposes, we have provided an excel sheet for you to use which has all of our data collected - irobot/excel/combined.xlsx
 - Open lstm_prediction_model.ipynb
 - If on Google Colab please upload the combined.xlsx to Colab directly
 - Run all the steps/code provided and all the results for velocity detections should be shown